 Come and explore exciting science activities during Girl Scout Day at the National Air & Space Museum, Steven F. Udvar-Hazy Center!
 Join us for a family day that celebrates the accomplishments of women in aviation and space exploration.
 From the days of the earliest pilots to today's space program women, have been making significant contributions.
 During this event, visitors will have the opportunity to meet female role models and learn about the women who inspired them.

 Girl Scout Ambassadors can combine service and citizenship by applying to participate in our Congressional Aide program.
 Girl Scouts are placed for one week in congressional offices, including Senators and Representatives, during the summer in a 40-hour internship.
 They learn first-hand about our nation's political process and help members of Congress and their staff with daily assignments behind the scenes.
 You can earn federal hours to apply towards your Silver Trefoil.
 Congressional Aide is an opportunity exclusively for Girl Scout Ambassadors in Girl Scouts Nation's Capital.
-If your office is interested in hosting a Girl Scout Congressional Aide, please click here.
+Want to see what the Aides are doing?
+Keep up with their adventures here on our blog!

 At Cookie College, girls earn their diplomas in everything cookies!
 They learn about the business of selling, the history of Girl Scout cookies, and much more!
 Cookie College positions girls for success.
 This popular program fills quickly, so service units can host their own Cookie College event to help Girl Scout Brownies and Juniors increase their selling smarts.
 Service Units who are interested in hosting a Cookie College event can request Cookie College to Go Kits which will be customized to fit the number of attendees in each level and include event patches, handouts, coloring supplies, leader guides and other supplies necessary to complete the activities.
 There is a small fee for Cookie College to Go Kits.